git-plm/parts/README.md

   - this deletes `parts.sqlite` and regenerates it
 - `sqlitebrowser` can be used to view/verify the database.
 Don't edit the database as it is overwritten on each import.
-- restart KiCad (yes the entire application).
+- **restart KiCad** (yes the entire application).
 This seems to be the only way to get KiCad to reload the database changes. (if anyone knows of a better way, please let us know!)

+## Adding New Parts

+If the symbol and footprint already, adding a new part is as simple as:

+1. adding a line to one of the `csv` files
+2. run `parts_db_create`
+3. restart KiCad

+If you need to add a symbol or footprint, add to the matching `g-XXX.kicad_sym`, or `g-XXX.pretty` libraries.
+Standards in the
+[KiCad KLC](https://klc.kicad.org/) should be followed as much as possible.
+Specific requirements:

+1. set symbol outline to 10mil
+2. fill symbol with background color (light yellow)
+3. active low pins should be designated using a bar.
+This is done with the following pin name syntax: `~{PIN_NAME}`

 ## Implementation details